Ben Zyskowicz: Personal life

 Ben Zyskowicz has been married to Rahime Husnetdin-Zyskowicz, a member of the Finnish Tatar community, since 1982 and has two daughters, Daniela (1983) and Dinah (1985).
 He is the maternal uncle of Finnish rapper Uniikki.
 Zyskowicz also abstains from alcohol and was known to be a regular at Café Strindberg which is a popular celebrity-spotting location on Pohjoisesplanadi in the Helsinki city centre.

-Zyskowicz suffered a stroke on 29 July 2025.
-His return to the parliament remains uncertain.

 Career

 Zyskowicz is renowned for being the Finnish politician with the most difficult name to spell.
 In 2002, Ilta-Sanomat reported that only 16.6% of Finns knew how to correctly spell his name.
 In 2011, he was elected as the acting speaker of the Finnish parliament.
 Despite spelling instructions for his name being sent by text message to elected members of parliament, two voting ballots were disqualified for misspelling his name.

+Zyskowicz suffered a cerebral infarction on 29 July 2025.
+His return to the parliament was initially uncertain but he returned to parliamentary work in the following February announcing that the ongoing parliamentary season (2024-2027) will be his last.

 Zyskowicz has stated that he has not sought minister positions due to his chronic migraine.
 In 2020, he said he has also started to suffer from depression.
 As an adolescent, he had undergone psychotherapy in order to cope with anxiousness and panic attacks.